 Natalie Baker, Senior Research Economist, Productivity Commission

-Applications for the 2021 Women in Economics Virtual Retreat are now open.
+Applications for the 2021 Women in Economics Virtual Retreat are now closed.

 Professor Louisa Coglan is an applied economist in the School of Economics and Finance, QUT and Program Lead for Behaviours and Decisions in Agriculture and Natural Resources in the Centre for Behavioural Economics, Society and Technology (BEST) a national and international leader in applied behavioural insights and behavioural economics research.
 Louisa is also President of the Queensland branch of the Women in Economics Network.